danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

-Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives entirely with Slack.
-Part 2 (this post) will explain how to implement the Slack Slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
+Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives with Slack.
+Part 2 (this post) will explain how to implement the Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.

 The interaction looks like this: